ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-22-alternating-current.md

   - Do the opposite.
   - Repeat.

 Come back to an idea only if it becomes enticing or useful again.
-There is not need to commit to ideas.
+There is no need to commit to ideas.

 Am I contradicting myself in these posts?